Little Tokyo, Los Angeles: Post World War II

+1970s to present

-In the late 1970s, a redevelopment movement started as Japanese corporations expanded overseas operations and many of them set up their US headquarters in the Los Angeles area.
-Several new shopping plazas and hotels opened, along with branches of some major Japanese banks.
+In the 1970s, a redevelopment movement started as Japanese corporations expanded overseas operations and many of them set up their U.S. headquarters in the Los Angeles area.
+Named the Little Tokyo Project, this movement resulted in the opening of several new shopping plazas and hotels opened, along with branches of some major Japanese banks.
 Although this redevelopment resulted in many new buildings and shopping centers, there are still some of the original Little Tokyo buildings and restaurants, especially along First Street.
+The Little Tokyo Project would transform Little Tokyo into its present version: an area bounded by Los Angeles Street, Alameda Street, Third Street, and half a block north from First Street.

 During the 1970s and 1980s, artists began to move into nearby aging warehouse spaces in the area, forming a hidden community in the industrialized area.
-Al's Bar, Gorky's, the Atomic Cafe, and LA Contemporary Exhibitions (LACE) are some well-known sites.
+Al's Bar, Gorky's, the Atomic Cafe and LA Contemporary Exhibitions (LACE) are some well-known sites.

-Land use has been a contentious issue in Little Tokyo due to its history, the proximity to the Los Angeles Civic Center, the role of Los Angeles as a site of business between Japan and America, and the increasing influx of residents into the Arts District.
-Unlike a traditional ethnic enclave, there are relatively few Japanese residents in the area because of evacuation and internment.
-The Japanese American community was politicized by the internment and subsequent Redress and Reparations effort.
-This politicization, along with the global and local growth of overseas Japanese investment, has assured that Little Tokyo has continued to exist as a tourist attraction, community center, and home to Japanese American senior citizens and others.
+Land use has been a contentious issue in Little Tokyo due to its history, the proximity to the Los Angeles Civic Center neighborhood, the role of Los Angeles as a site of business between Japan and America, and the increasing influx of residents into the Arts District.
+Unlike a traditional ethnic enclave, there are relatively few Japanese residents in the area.
+Even so, the Japanese-American community was politicized by the internment and redress effort, which, along with the global and local growth of overseas Japanese investment, has assured that Little Tokyo has continued to exist as a tourist attraction, community center, and home to Japanese-American senior citizens and others.

-The current site of Parker Center, the Los Angeles Police Department's former headquarters, was the original site of the Nishi Hongwanji Buddhist temple.
-The south edge of the block where Parker Center stands was part of the First Street business strip of shops.
-The warehouses and new condominiums to the east of Little Tokyo were once residential areas of the district.
-The Weller Court mall was opposed by some people in the community because it redeveloped a strip of family-owned small businesses.
+During its inception in 1980, the Weller Court mall was opposed by some people in the community because it redeveloped a strip of family-owned small businesses.
 Community activists established First Street as a historic district in 1986.
 In 2004, they helped reopen the Far East Cafe, an acknowledged community hub.

-In 1959, Los Angeles entered a sister city relationship with the city of Nagoya.
-Nagoya is Los Angeles' oldest sister city, along with Eilat, Israel.
+Little Tokyo continues to develop and change with the general development of the greater Los Angeles Area through a range of ordinances, construction, and coalitions.
+Sustainable Little Tokyo was founded in 2013 as an attempt to guide this development in a sustainable manner.
+The 2024 announcement of First North Residences and the Go For Broke Plaza, promises to provide essential housing units while serving as a permanent home for the Go For Broke National Education Center, a nonprofit dedicated to educating the public about the courage and sacrifices of Japanese-American soldiers.